camargo/dmu-project/README.md

 ## Agent Demo

-Here is a demo of one of the trained agents playing and winning against the computer.
+Here is a demo of one of the trained agents (a53b7b) playing and winning against the computer.

-<video controls width="300" src="./videos/pong-agent-episode-0.mp4"></video>

 ## Source Files